caleb531/awesome-cpt/README.md

 # Awesome CPT
 *Copyright 2014 Caleb Evans*
-*Released under the GPLv2 license*
+*Licensed under the GPLv2*

-## Introduction

-Awesome CPT is a set of classes designed to make WordPress custom post types incredibly easy and flexible.
+Awesome CPT is a set of classes designed to make coding WordPress custom post types incredibly easy and flexible.

+The tool itself can function as a WordPress plugin.
+However, Awesome CPT can *also* function as a standalone tool which can be included in your plugin or theme.

+*Note that this tool is intended for use by WordPress plugin/theme developers.*

 ## Documentation